 What’s an initial closing disclosure?

 During the loan process, you’ll most likely hear it referred to as an initial CD.
 The initial closing disclosure has all the important information about your loan’s terms and expenses.
 It’s required by law to send this out once your file has reached certain points, like conditional approval or receipt of homeowner’s insurance.
-You’ll need to acknowledge it, so your mortgage banker knows you’ve seen it.
+You’ll need to acknowledge it so your mortgage banker knows you’ve seen it.

 Clear-to-close: what it is and why it’s (very) important

 This is where you can actually relax!
 The name is pretty self-explanatory but getting a clear-to-close on your loan means that your underwriter has given their stamp of approval on everything you’ve provided them, including the resolved conditions.
 You may also hear this referred to as a CTC.
-When funds are needed at closing, you can wire them directly to the title company or bring a cashier’s check depending on the amount.
+If funds are needed at closing, you can wire them directly to the title company or bring a cashier’s check depending on the amount.

 These are the main steps you’ll encounter on your path to getting that shiny new key.
 Remember, no question is a stupid question; your mortgage banker and processor are there to keep you as informed as they possibly can throughout the time we help you secure your home loan!